Enforcement and Compliance, International Trade Administration, Department of Commerce.

-On March 17, 2009, Commerce published in the Federal Register the antidumping duty order on WSPP from China.
+On March 19, 2009, Commerce published in the Federal Register the CVD order on WSPP from China.

-On June 13, 2019, Commerce received a timely and complete notice of intent to participate in the sunset review from Bristol Metals, LLC, Felker Brothers Corporation, and Webco Industries, Inc. (collectively, domestic interested parties), within the deadline specified in 19 CFR 351.218(d)(1)(i).
+On June 13, 2019, Commerce received a notice of intent to participate in the sunset review from Bristol Metals, LLC, Felker Brothers Corporation, and Webco Industries (collectively, domestic interested parties).

 On June 18, 2019, Commerce also received a notice of intent to participate in the sunset review from Primus Pipe & Tube, Inc. (Primus Pipe).

 The domestic interested parties and Primus Pipe claimed interested party status under section 771(9)(C) of the Act, as manufacturers in the United States of the domestic like product.

 On June 28, 2019, pursuant to 19 CFR 351.218(d)(3)(i), the domestic interested parties filed a timely and adequate substantive response.

 On July 5, 2019, Primus Pipe stated its support for the substantive response filed by the domestic interested parties.

 Commerce did not receive a substantive response from the Government of China or a respondent interested party to this proceeding.
 As a result, pursuant to section 751(c)(3)(B) of the Act and 19 CFR 351.218(e)(1)(ii)(C)(2), Commerce conducted an expedited (120-day) sunset review of the Order.

 The merchandise covered by this order is circular welded austenitic stainless pressure pipe not greater than 14 inches in outside diameter.